scalar-labs/scalardl-java-client-sdk/docs/README.md

 * For filing bugs, suggesting improvements, or requesting new features, help us out by opening an issue.

 ## License
-Scalar DL client SDK is dual-licensed under both the AGPL (found in the LICENSE file in the root directory) and a commercial license.
+ScalarDL client SDK is dual-licensed under both the AGPL (found in the LICENSE file in the root directory) and a commercial license.
 You may select, at your option, one of the above-listed licenses.
 Regarding the commercial license, please [contact us](https://scalar-labs.com/contact_us/) for more information.